Guides/Counting Absence Days

 Mistake 1: Counting both departure and return days as absence

 This is the single most common error.
 If you depart on 1 June and return on 10 June, some applicants count this as 10 absence days (1 June through 10 June inclusive).
-The correct answer is 9 absence days because the return day is presence.
-Over a 5-year qualifying period with, say, 30 trips, this mistake could overcount your absence by 30 days.
+The correct answer is 8 absence days (2 June through 9 June) because both the departure day and the return day count as presence.
+Over a 5-year qualifying period with, say, 30 trips, this mistake could overcount your absence by 60 days.

-Mistake 2: Excluding the departure day from absence
+Mistake 2: Counting the departure day as absence

-The opposite error: some applicants think the departure day is presence because they were in the UK for part of the day.
-This is wrong — the departure day is always counted as absence.
-If you make this error, you undercount your absences, which is more dangerous because you might apply for ILR thinking you are within limits when you are actually over.
+Another common error: some applicants think the departure day counts as absence because they left the UK that day.
+This is wrong - on the departure day you were in the UK for part of that day, so it is not a full day outside the UK.
+The departure day is always counted as presence.
+If you make this error, you overcount your absences, which could cause unnecessary worry and prevent you from taking trips you are actually entitled to.

 Mistake 3: Forgetting the late entry gap